prathik-l/Prathik-Lathish-Babu/README.md

-### hello everyone this is prathik Lathish Babu
+## hello everyone I'm prathik

-I'm Prathik , and I am currently pursuing my masters in Big Data Analytics.
-I really enjoy learning programming languages and Visualizing data using Python , Power BI and Tableau.
+I am a full time student at ATU Donegal.
+I am a passionate programmer and a data analyst enthusiast.
 You can check out my twitter at https://twitter.com/prathik_in
 I am an aspiring data Analyst